James Delmage Ross: Personal life

 Ross married Alice M. Wilson in 1907.
 They had no children.

 Ross died on March 14, 1939, age 66, from a massive heart attack soon after an operation at the Mayo Clinic.
 Ross was buried at Mount Ross, in the heart of the Skagit Project.
 Alice died on April 5, 1956, at age 69, and was buried with Ross.
 Their graves are marked with a granite tomb with a bronze plaque embossed with a statement written by Roosevelt:

 J. D. Ross, one of the greatest Americans of our generation, was an outstanding mathematician and an equally great engineer.
 He had also the practical ability to make things work in the spirit of public opinion and successful business.
 More than that, he was a philosopher and lover and student of trees and flowers.
 His successful career and especially his long service in behalf of the public interest are worthy of study by every American boy.

 Ross Dam, the third Skagit River project dam which was completed the year after his death, Ross Lake, and Mount Ross were named in his honor.
 Ross Lake became part of Ross Lake National Recreation Area in October, 1968.
+BPA's Ross Complex in Vancouver, Washington, the agency's largest service hub, and an electrical substation within it are also named after him.